What are the different types of crypto wallets?

 As the name suggests, these are website-based online wallets which require you to open a URL to access the wallet.
 Most of the time, these wallets have some kind of account system with username and password to login to the wallet.

 - Easy to access and don’t require installing anything

 - Can benefit from things like advanced buying and selling options (some centralized exchanges)

-- Don’t give you control of your private keys or recovery phrase, meaning that you don’t control your money and are entrusting it to someone else (the website owners) to hold onto and protect
+- Don’t give you control of your private keys or secret phrase, meaning that you don’t control your money and are entrusting it to someone else (the website owners) to hold onto and protect

 - Not very secure since they’re accessed with a web browser (vulnerable to hacks and other exploits) and hosted on a centralized server (honeypot for hackers)

 - Don’t always have in-wallet exchange features like other types of wallets

 Mobile wallets are mobile phone applications that manage your private keys.
 If you have Exodus on your phone, you are using a mobile wallet.

 - Can be used on the go: especially useful for making in-person payments, such as to merchants who accept crypto